Ben Braymer

-Benjamin John Braymer (born April 28, 1994) is an American professional baseball pitcher who is currently a free agent.
-He made his MLB debut in 2020.
+Benjamin John Braymer (born April 28, 1994) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Baseball career

 A Louisiana native, Braymer began his college baseball career at Louisiana State University at Eunice where, in 2015, he struck out an NJCAA record 138 batters en route to a national championship.
 As of August 2020, that record still stands.
 After two years, he transferred to Auburn University where he was an eighteenth-round selection by the Nationals in the 2016 Major League Baseball draft, where he was roommates with Gabe Klobosits, who was drafted by the Nationals the following year.

+Washington Nationals

-In his first full professional season in 2017, Braymer pitched for the Class-A Short Season Auburn Doubledays and the Class-A Hagerstown Suns.
+In his first full professional season in 2017, Braymer pitched for the Low-A Auburn Doubledays and the Single-A Hagerstown Suns.
 He and Klobosits were both among several minor league pitchers brought over to pitch to the major league Nationals hitters as they prepared for the 2017 National League Division Series.

-Braymer led all Nationals minor league pitchers with a 2.28 ERA in 2018, pitching for the Suns and Class-A Advanced Potomac Nationals.
+Braymer led all Nationals minor league pitchers with a 2.28 ERA in 2018, pitching for the Suns and High-A Potomac Nationals.
 Along with Wil Crowe, he was named the Nationals' co-Minor League Pitcher of the Year.
 He was one of eight Nationals prospects invited to participate in the Arizona Fall League after the 2018 season, where he played for the Salt River Rafters.

 Before the 2019 season, MLB Pipeline ranked Braymer as Washington's 25th-best prospect.
 In late June 2019, he was promoted to the highest minor league level for the first time, joining the starting rotation of the Triple-A Fresno Grizzlies.

-Braymer was added to the Nationals' 40–man roster following the 2019 season.
+On November 20, 2019, the Nationals added Braymer to their 40-man roster to protect him from the Rule 5 draft.
 He made his major league debut on August 28, 2020, giving up one run in two innings in a win over the Boston Red Sox at Fenway Park.
 In his rookie season, Braymer logged a 1.23 ERA across 3 appearances.

-Braymer was assigned to the Triple-A Rochester Red Wings to begin the 2021 season.
+Braymer was assigned to the Triple–A Rochester Red Wings to begin the 2021 season.
 After struggling to a 1-5 record and 6.75 ERA in 7 appearances, Braymer was designated for assignment on June 20, 2021, following the selection of Gerardo Parra.
-He was outrighted to Rochester on June 24.
-He was released on May 27, 2022.
+He cleared waivers and was sent outright to Rochester on June 24.
+Braymer made 25 appearances (21 starts) for Rochester in 2021, working to a 7-8 record and 5.78 ERA with 79 strikeouts in 99 2/3 innings of work.
+In 2022, Braymer made 11 appearances (1 start) for Rochester, but struggled to a 6.75 ERA with 19 strikeouts in 18 2/3 innings pitched.
+He was released by the Nationals organization on May 27, 2022.